Office Hours

 The Cornell Cooperative Extension office hours are Monday-Friday 8:30 a.m.-4:30 p.m.

 Check out the events below to see what's happening with the Warren County 4-H program.
 Please make sure to contact us if you see something you want to be a part of~most events need pre-registration.
-Registration can be done by calling: 518-623-3291 or 668-4881 - or you e-mailing: mlb222@cornell.edu
+Registration can be done by e-mailing Michele Baker at mlb222@cornell.edu or by calling the office at 518-623-3291 or 668-4881.

 4-H SCHOLARSHIPS AVAILABLE FOR GRADUATING SENIORS!